jonwhittlestone/farmbox/README.md

 [x] Creating the order from the sheet
 [x] Plumbing in header metrics and tidy up
 [x] Order spreadsheets ingestion from dropbox
+[x] New product selection / May order form
-[ ] Deployment
+        - remove ability to update/save products for now [ ] Deployment
         - Dockerizing
         - CI: GitHub actions